 ABSTRACT

 Gas detection systems are critical for monitoring and detecting hazardous inert gases and ensuring safety, air quality, or analysing the environment throughout many different industries.
 These types of equipment are used to detect gas leakage or other emissions and can interface with a control system so that a process can be automatically shut down.
-Gas detectors can alarm the operators in the area where the leak is occurring, giving them the opportunity to move away from the leak.
+It can also be used to monitor and detect gas leakage and alert the operators in the area where the leak is occurring, giving them the opportunity to move away from the leak.
 These types of devices are important because there are many gases that possess a threat to living organisms.

 The scope of this project is to design and develop a low-cost electronic circuit which can detect the presence of LPG.

 The proposed system is based around MQ2 Gas Sensor Module which converts the Gas concentration into electrical signals.
-The voltage that the sensor outputs change according to the gas level that exists in the atmosphere.
+The voltage that the sensor outputs, change according to the gas level that exists in the atmosphere.
 The sensor outputs a voltage that is proportional to the concentration of gas.
 An Arduino based microcontroller platform will be used for sensor data processing and to take necessary control actions.
 A signal conditioning circuit will be designed for interfacing the MQ2 Gas sensor with the Arduino platform board.

 This circuit contains an Arduino UNO R3, Gas Sensor, 4 LED’s, four 1 Kilo ohm resistors and one 4.7 Kilo ohm resistor.